YellowGregs/Roblox-Executor-List/README.md

 # Roblox Executor List
-This was a fun project to do :)
+This was a fun project to do took only 3 days :)
  - This project displays a list of Roblox executors, and you can easily customize or add new executor by modifying the `executors.json` file.

 ## How to Add or Modify an Executor